-There is probably no simpler item in the kitchen than a Cutting Board, yet few items provoke such heated debate.
-Remember, though, when you serve someone their dinner, it's not as though they'll ever be able to tell what kind of cutting board was used.
+There is probably no simpler item in the kitchen than a cutting board, yet few items provoke such heated debate.

 Plastic Cutting Boards can come with moats around their sides to catch juices, and with grooves of varying sizes running through the top.